ansible-collections/ibm_zos_cics/docs/source/modules/region_jcl.rst

   If this option is not set, the primary space is dynamically calculated based on the size of the generated CICS startup JCL.

+  If the target data set is a member in a PDS/E, then this value will not have any effect.

   | **required**: False
   | **type**: int